 Paul Saladino is an authority on a diet trend known as the carnivore diet.
 He attended medical school at the University of Arizona.

 Being an advocate of the carnivore diet, Paul Saladino spoke to the adverse effects of having too many plants in your diet while being interviewed by Joe Rogan.
 According to Saladino, certain plants affect your thyroid negatively if you eat too many of them.

 A key part of Saladino’s argument is that he believes that there is nothing in plants that you cannot get from the environment.
 He points to studies showing that cold water swimmers received the same nutritional benefit as someone who had a plant-based diet.

 Saladino also is not arguing for the carnivore diet in this specific instance.
-He is actually saying that there have been studies that show that when comparing a group that ate only a little plant and another that ate a lot, there was little difference between the two.
+He is saying that there have been studies showing that when comparing a group that ate only a little plant and another that ate a lot, there was little difference between the two.

 If you have had your interest peaked by the carnivore diet in the past, then take this opportunity to listen to an interview with one of its biggest advocates.

 Episode #1110 – Zach Bitter

 Zach Bitter is an American ultramarathon runner who holds records for the 12-hour run and 100-mile run.
 He appeared on the Joe Rogan Podcast to talk about ultramarathons and eventually got on to the topic of diet.